 California overtime calculation- How is overtime pay calculated in California

-To avoid confusion and conflicts among employees and employers, there are policies on how to calculate overtime pay using a California overtime calculator.
+To avoid conflicts among employees and employers, there are policies on calculating overtime pay using a California overtime calculator.

-California overtime law suggests that employers should calculate the payment based on the regular rate and not the hourly wage to find out an overtime pay rate.
-The regular pay rate includes the compensation as well as the hourly wage that an employee is entitled to receive.
+California overtime law suggests that employers should calculate the payment based on the regular rate, not the hourly wage, to find an overtime pay rate.
+The regular pay rate includes the compensation and the hourly wage that an employee is entitled to receive.
 Calculating the overtime pay using only the hourly rates is unlawful in the eyes of state and federal governments.

-For instance, if the employee is on hourly wages, the overtime pay is calculated using the regular pay rate, whatsoever the policies of the company he works for.
-If the employee’s regular pay rate is $10 for an hour (compensation and hourly wage included), then the standard overtime pay rate should be $15 per hour is he is working double overtime.
-If he is eligible for overtime pay rate, he should be paid $20 per hour.
+For instance, if the employee is on hourly wages, the overtime pay is calculated using the regular pay rate, regardless of the company he works for.
+If the employee’s regular pay rate is $10 for an hour (compensation and hourly wage included), then the standard overtime pay rate should be $15 per hour if he is working double overtime.
+If he is eligible for an overtime pay rate, he should be paid $20 per hour.

-Sometimes, an employee receives 2 different pay rates during a workweek.
+Sometimes, an employee receives two different pay rates during a workweek.
 In such a situation, the employer must take a weighted average of multiple pay rates.

-The reason is that if they have taken off during any time of week or day, they are not working for 40 hours per week.
-To qualify for overtime pay, the employee must be present for 40 hours per week at his workplace.
+The reason is that if they have taken off during any week or day, they are not working for 40 hours per week.
+To qualify for overtime pay, the employee must be at his workplace for 40 hours per week.

-In addition to that, the California overtime rules govern the employers to pay the employees by the next paycheck.
+In addition, the California overtime rules govern the employers to pay the employees by the next paycheck.

-It’s a good thing for employers that in California, employees prevent them from knowing that they are accruing overtime.
-This means that employers have the opportunity to refuse the overtime in advance, leading to no confusion in the future.
+It’s a good thing for employers that employees in California prevent them from knowing they are accruing overtime.
+This means that employers can refuse the overtime in advance, leading to no confusion in the future.

 California overtime rules- Rules about Mandatory overtime and authorization

-In theory, if you are looking to work peacefully under your employer, you must converse about overtime authorization every week.
-In return, the employer should do their best to live up to the overtime contract or agreement laid out beforehand.
+In theory, if you are looking to work peacefully under your employer, you must discuss overtime authorization weekly.
+The employer should do their best to live up to the overtime contract or agreement laid out beforehand.

 Legally, the employers are liable to pay the workers overtime even if the overtime was not authorized.